nicolssx/start-lib/README.md

-# rollup-start-lib
+# start-lib
-start a library by rollup
+start a library by gulp&&rollup